Issue #3: Open Issue

 Topics and formats are open, and artists, scholars, and writers alike can address a range of ideas in history, museum and memory studies, composition & rhetoric, literary studies, digital culture, art and graphic design, electronic media, and experimental pedagogy.

 Completed work is due October 1, 2017.
 If you wish to be considered for the printed anthology of this issue, please contact the editor before the final deadline.
 You will be asked for an abstract proposal (250-300 words, in English), a short bibliography of 3-5 key works in your video/essay, a list of 3-5 key terms, and a short biography.
-Submissions should be sent via email to the issue editors, K. A. Wisniewski and Felix Burgos, at firstname.lastname@example.org.
+Submissions should be sent via email to the issue editor, K. A. Wisniewski, at firstname.lastname@example.org.